Now that we’ve transitioned into sweater weather, it’s time to add that last layer to bring your outfit together: the cardigan.

 It just doesn’t get more timeless than a rugged shawl cardigan, and this option from Orvis more than fits the bill.
 A wool/nylon blend makes for a warm and durable exterior perfect for layering on cold nights around the fire.
 And suede elbow patches add a touch of sophistication to the look, evoking all things traditional and masculine.

 The Double-Breasted Cardigan

 A slightly more sophisticated take on the regular cardigan, the double-breasted cardigan is more maritime-inspired than other cardigans, with the kind of strong, sturdy silhouette that looks right at home on the high seas.
-They occasionally feature ribbed fabric or accents, creating an even stronger look — it’ll pair up quite nicely with black denim and broken-in tan leather boots for a nice mix of hig-low style.
+They occasionally feature ribbed fabric or accents, creating an even stronger look.
+A double-breasted cardigan pairs quite nicely with black denim and broken-in tan leather boots for a nice mix of high-low style.

 The Patterned Cardigan

 A more festive and seasonally ready take on the cardigan, the patterned cardigan features thicker fabric and a chunkier knit, in line with a typical shawl collar cardigan.
 The key difference here?
 A shot of pattern and color, usually across the chest and of Nordic or alpine inspiration (a perfect fit for one of these Scandinavian hotels).
 It’s the type of sweater you might reach for after a day on the slopes or to head to a holiday party — just make sure the fit is trim and modern.

 We love this playful cardigan from Asos.
 A modern, v-neck silhouette is accentuated by the colorful jacquard design across the exterior.
 Pair with a white T-shirt, cuffed jeans, and Chelsea boots for a fall look that’s as fun and fashion-forward as you are.